yandex-cloud/terraform-provider-yandex/website/docs/d/datasource_compute_instance.html.markdown

 The `placement_policy` block supports:

 * `placement_group_id` - Specifies the id of the Placement Group to assign to the instance.
+* `placement_group_partition` - Specifies the number of partition in the Placement Group with the partition placement strategy.
 * `host_affinity_rules` - List of host affinity rules.
 The structure is documented below.

 The `host_affinity_rules` block supports: